Skip to main content

 "What do you think you are doing?"
 He managed to cough a little. " You will get hurt."

 "Just save these books."
-She spoke, handing him over a few.
+She spoke, handing him a few.
 When Aniruddh walked out of the smoke and fire in a haze, dropping the books on the ground and untying his handkerchief to breathe, he turned his head to see Bondita make her way out.
 Then his vision blurred.

 "Are you mad?"
 He heard voices echoing.
 "He could have died."